ChrissyCalliope/documentation-scratchpad/docs/concepts/database_documents.md

 * If your tool is re-badged by other companies, you may need to communicate how to make this feature available to the development users at those companies (depending on implementation).
 * You may also need to provide press releases or blogged information about this new feature, to engage customers and drive uptake.

-I think these additional items are unlikely because of the nature of auto-play.
+I think these additional items aren't needed because of the nature of auto-play.